kenneth558/plant_resistance_primary_perception_IN_DEVELOPMENT/README.md

 resolution.
 Note that I bought the parts through AliExpress and had to wait 30 days of shipping b/c I was not willing to pay extra for expedited shipping.
 Don't forget the USB cable, interconnect wires, and perfboard/breadboard you'll need.
-Note that the on-board integrated 12-bit ADC of the TTGO XI/WeMos XI is worthless unless you want to accept the hassle of designing and constructing your own analog buffering.
+Note that the on-board integrated 12-bit ADC of the TTGO XI/WeMos XI is worthless unless you want to accept the hassle of designing and constructing your own analog buffering (perhaps with an LM328-based circuit).
 This is b/c that board's analog inputs inexplicitely pathetically contain engineered-in unremoveable pull-up conductance.

+Note: According to Mr. Backster, the plant under test must have already become "acclimated" to the person performing the primary perception procedures for the phenomenon to be observable.
+Take that to mean what you will.
+I believe it means you'll need to spend some time initially watering the plant or otherwise caring for it before you can expect significant results from this project.
+Until I'm shown wrong, I'm fairly certain that hostile or hurtful sentiments toward the plant are counter-productive to sustained acclimation, Mythbusters!

 You may be interested to read some of the Biblical justification for this project.
 See the document entitled on that subject listed among the documents of this project.